 - Notification – While that path might have led to your injury, and the city failed to fix it, you must prove that the city was aware or should have been aware of that defect.
 Realize that the city manages thousands of miles of sidewalks; therefore, every minute detail is not readily reported.
 However, if the city was notified and had adequate time to correct it, but did not, then you might have the notification proof you need for a settlement.

 Say, for example, that a person has already slipped and fallen on a sidewalk due to the defect.
 Therefore, the city knew that a previous injury occurred.
 However, it decided to wait on repairing the defect.
 Several months later, another person is injured.
 In this case, the city had notification and plenty of time to rectify the hazard, but failed to do so.

 Should You Consult an Attorney Regarding Your Injuries on a Defective Sidewalk?

 Anytime when you suffer injuries on government property, it is imperative that you speak with an attorney.
 The process of filing a claim against a government agency is highly involved, and even though the city is liable, you have specific protocols that you must follow to file your claim successfully.

-For assistance with your injury case, contact Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP for a free case evaluation.
+For assistance with your injury case, contact Koonz McKenney Johnson & DePaolis LLP for a free case evaluation.
 You can call one of our three offices directly or connect with an advocate online.